Data-Designer/MapRec/README.md

 ### Cross-domain Transfer of Valence Preferences via a Meta-optimization Approach

-Here is an anonymous repository for *Cross-domain Transfer of Valence Preferences via a Meta-optimization Approach*, which has been submitted to *TPAMI*.
+Here is an anonymous repository for *Cross-domain Transfer of Valence Preferences via a Meta-optimization Approach*, which has been submitted to *TWeb*.
 We provide the original files of the sample datasets, preprocessing scripts, and algorithm files to demonstrate our reproducibility.
 All data sets and codes will be released upon acceptance.